foxglove/docs/docs/3-visualization/4-panels/image.md

 ### `CameraCalibration`

-Providing optional camera calibration data allows you to render 3D entities in the Image panel, or render images in the 3D panel.
-Calibration data not required to display image annotations if your images are already rectified.
+Provide optional camera calibration data to render 3D entities in the Image panel, or render images in the 3D panel.
+Calibration data is not required to display `ImageAnnotations` since they use pixel coordinates.

 Foxglove supports distortion models `plumb_bob` and `rational_polynomial`.